kevalmorabia97/FPARM-Frequent-Patterns-and-Association-Rule-Miner/README.md

 1. First, the application generates frequent 1 itemsets.
 2. After generating Frequent K itemsets, it generate Frequent K+1 itemsets by using F<sub>k-1</sub> x F<sub>k-1</sub> approach.
-3. The frequent itemsets are stored in **frequentItemsets.txt** file
+3. The frequent itemsets are stored in **frequentItemsets.data** file
-4. When all frequent itemsets are generated, associating rules that have confidence greater than minimum confidence are generated and stored in the file named **AssociationRules.txt** file.
+4. When all frequent itemsets are generated, associating rules that have confidence greater than minimum confidence are generated and stored in the file named **associationRules.data** file.

 Read about Association Rule Mining: _https://en.wikipedia.org/wiki/Association_rule_learning_